The Best-Smelling Beauty Products Actually Have A Downside

 Although, I've found this to be a tricky product category.
-In my experience, the nicest smelling lotions are lacking in the hydration category and the really-good moisturizing lotions have little to no smell.
+In my experience, the nicest-smelling lotions are lacking in the hydration category and the really good moisturising lotions have little to no smell.
 It makes sense.
 Dermatologists have told me that unfragranced skincare is a safer bet for those with sensitive skin, eczema, psoriasis, or rosacea.
-So, in considering my own winter body-care routine — my skin is already dry with a capital 'D' thanks to radiator heat — I'm exploring the question, are these heavily-fragranced lotions actually hydrating enough?
+So, in considering my own body-care routine, I'm exploring the question, are these heavily fragranced lotions actually hydrating enough?
 (I've heard TikTok rumblings to the contrary.)
-More pointedly, should I quit my Brazilian Bum Bum Cream and commit to unfragranced body lotion and add a spritz of perfume over top?
+More pointedly, should I quit my Brazilian Bum Bum Cream and commit to an unfragranced body lotion and add a spritz of perfume over top?

 AdvertisementADVERTISEMENT